WHY capture innovative ideas?

 - Are employees not aware of the benefits of submitting ideas?

 To establish a culture of growth and innovation within the organization, it is necessary to make employees feel as though their input matters.
 For innovations to occur, employees need to know that their ideas are considered essential and will be further developed.
-Here is a list of 10 simple steps one can follow to effectively capture innovative ideas:

 Let us look at the 10-step plan to fill your innovation funnel.